-- Output policy maps can have a maximum of four classes, one of which is the class-default. - You can configure a maximum of three unique output policy maps across all ports.
-This does not include nonhierarchical policy maps used for port shaping which have no limit. - All output policy maps must include the same number of class maps (one to three) and the same classification (that is, the same class maps). - After you have attached a output policy map to an interface by using the service-policy output interface configuration command, you can only change the parameters of the configured actions (rates, percentages, and so on) or add or delete classification criteria of the class map while the policy map is attached to the interface.
+- Output policy maps can have a maximum of four classes, one of which is the class-default. - Beginning with Cisco IOS Release 12.2(35)SE, the switch supports configuration and attachment of a unique output policy map for each port on the switch.
+However, these output policy maps can contain only three configurations of queue limits.
+You can include these three unique queue-limit configurations in as many output policy maps as there are switch ports.
+If you try to attach an output policy map that has a fourth queue-limit configuration, you see an error message, and the attachment is not allowed.
+There are no limitations on the configurations of bandwidth, priority, or shaping. - All output policy maps must include the same number of class maps (one to three) and the same classification (that is, the same class maps). - After you have attached a output policy map to an interface by using the service-policy output interface configuration command, you can only change the parameters of the configured actions (rates, percentages, and so on) or add or delete classification criteria of the class map while the policy map is attached to the interface.
 To add or delete a class or an action, you must detach the policy map from all interfaces, change it, and then reattach it to interfaces. - These commands are not supported on output policy maps: match access-group command, set command for marking, and police command for policing without including the priority command.